editeodoro/Bbarolo/docs/source/tasks/fit3d.rst

 * **NV** [nchan].
 Number of subclouds in the velocity profile of a single cloud (see also GIPSY `GALMOD <https://www.astro.rug.nl/~gipsy/tsk/galmod.dc1>`_).
 Default is the number of channels in the datacube.

+* **BWEIGHT** [1].
+Weight to apply to blank pixels.
+Large numbers mean that models that extend further away than observations are severely discouraged.

 * **SIDE** [B]: Side of the galaxy to be fitted.
 Accepted values are: A = approaching, R = receding and B = both (default)

 * **MASK** [SMOOTH].
 This parameter tells the code how to build a mask to identify the regions of genuine galaxy emission.
 Accepted values are *SMOOTH*, *SEARCH*, *SMOOTH&SEARCH*, *THRESHOLD*, *NONE* or a FITS mask file: